bitjson/bch-functions/rationale.md

 ## Format of Function Identifiers

 This proposal requires that function identifiers be stack items of length `0` to `7`, inclusive.
-This range maximizes flexibility while ensuring that VM implementations can rely on a single 64-bit key for function table implementations (including both the identifier's length and value).
+This range maximizes flexibility in contracts while allowing VM implementations to encode both the identifier’s length and value in a single 64‑bit key.

 Integer-based function identifiers are particularly appropriate given the existing design of the VM: specialized, number pushing opcodes occupy 18 codepoints in the instruction set (`OP_1NEGATE` and `OP_0` to `OP_16`), enabling up to 18 unique function identifiers to be encoded using a single byte.
 However, function identifiers are not required to be minimally encoded numbers, avoiding numeric decoding overhead and enabling a wider variety of usage patterns – e.g. "namespaces" (like `0x00` through `0xff`), the single-byte `OP_1NEGATE`, and other identifiers which cannot be parsed as minimal VM numbers.